AR-202(m) / 10 credits

 A house is the simple topic of this studio.
 A matter of simple complexity.
-Starting with a book; an image, a text as a reference; defining a fragment by interpreting the reference; continuing with the city; defining stairs; arriving at a house.
+Starting from a movie depicting ways of living and a framed reference about materials, defining a fragment; redrawing a house; finally arriving at a house.
 Learning about a house is learning about architecture.

-As studio jo taillieu always deals with the idea of the reference - what is your frame of reference - but also the idea of the practice - starting from the detail immediately -; the studio is not only looking for a possible architecture regarding a simulated exercise but rather a possible architect in a studio simulating a practice.
+As studio jo taillieu - LIF always deals with the idea of the reference - what is your frame of reference - but also the idea of the practice - starting from the detail immediately -; the studio is not only looking for a possible architecture regarding a simulated exercise but rather a possible architect in a studio simulating a practice.
 Observation - rather than analysis - and imagination - rather than concept - are part of this approach.
-A strong belief in the variety of media - from handmade drawing to crafted modeling not only as a result but rather as an ongoing method - are the instruments on the table.
+A strong belief in the variety of media - from handmade drawing, crafted modeling to digital drawings not only as a result but rather as an ongoing method - are the instruments on the table.

 A studio where we take your pleasure seriously.

 A film still showing a way of living will be chosen as the starting point for the exercise.
-A double image from a double house reference.
-Reacting on a fascination of that reference by defining a fragment; a fragment as an open starting point that is never complete.
+Next to that, a framed reference dealing with a specific material with its construction logic.
+Together they help defining a fragment; a fragment as an open starting point that is never complete.

 It is about construction.
 About structure, about space, about atmosphere.
 How details make spaces, construction makes composition.
 One fragment, one student.

-The fragment will lead to a house; from that fragment to another location.
+The fragment will lead to a house; from the fragment to a specific location.

 It is about living.
-About structure, about space, about atmosphere.
+About construction, about making, about the community.

 By the end of the course, the student must be able to: